logicalclocks/aml_end_to_end/README.md

 * Model serving - We will use Hopsworks model server to predict anomalous transactions.

 ## Demo dataset
 A sample of transaction data is provided in the folder ./demodata, including upload alert_transactions.csv, party.csv and transactions.csv.
-You should upload these files to hdfs:///Projects/{}/Resources in your Hopsworks cluster.
-You can do this by running this script (which will also upload adversarialaml.tgz - needed to run some examples to the same directory):

-    ./copy-hopsworks.sh project-name

-    Install in Python/PyPi: stellargraph 1.2.1

 ## Anomaly detection model
 Keras implementation of [adversarial anomaly detection](https://arxiv.org/pdf/1905.11034.pdf) is provided in the folder ./adversarialaml.
-To use this library create a zip file containing the python files in the adversarialaml folder and attach your zip file when starting a Jupyter server or Hopsworks job.
-The `copy-hopsworks.sh` script will upload adversarialaml.tgz to the Resources directory, but you will still need to attach the zip file when you start/run a notebook/job.
+To use this library insall as python library from https://github.com/logicalclocks/AMLend2end.git.

 ## End to End pipeline
 To successfully complete this tutorial use one of 2 options bellow